All blogs

 class Config:

-EMBED_DIM = 256 # The "richness" of meaning for each word
+EMBED_DIM = 512 # d_model, the "richness" of meaning per token

-NUM_HEADS = 8 # Number of "experts" focusing on different word relationships
+NUM_HEADS = 8 # Parallel attention "experts"

-WARMUP_STEPS = 4000 # A special learning rate strategy
+WARMUP_STEPS = 4000

 Stop!
 Words Have an Order: The Positional Embedding Layer